haltu/muuri/docs/grid-options.md

         - `requestAnimationFrame`'s delta time (in milliseconds).
       - **data.isEnding** &nbsp;&mdash;&nbsp; _boolean_
         - Is the scroll process ending?
 When this is `true` it means that the associated drag item does not satisfy the threshold anymore.
 You should now start decreasing the speed towards `0` to allow the item to come to rest smoothly.
-  - Pro tip: Use `Muuri.AutoScroller.smoothSpeed()` for dynamic speed that provides a smooth scrolling experience.
-When executed it creates and returns a speed function which you can directly provide for `speed` option.
-The method _requires_ three arguments (in the following order):
+  - Pro tip: Use `Muuri.AutoScroller.smoothSpeed(maxSpeed, acceleration, deceleration)` for dynamic speed that provides a smooth scrolling experience.
+When executed it creates and returns a speed function which you can directly provide to `speed` option.
+The method has the following parameters:
     - **maxSpeed** &nbsp;&mdash;&nbsp; _number_
       - The maximum speed (pixels per second) when the handle's distance to the scroll target's edge is `0` or less.
     - **acceleration** &nbsp;&mdash;&nbsp; _number_